huaweicloud/terraform-provider-huaweicloud/docs/data-sources/vpc_subnet_ids.md

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.

 * `ids` - A set of all the subnet ids found.
 This data source will fail if none are found.